NVIDIA/trt-samples-for-hackathon-cn/cookbook/03-Workflow/pyTorch-ONNX-TensorRT/README.md

 ```

 + Here is a workflow of:
-  + export trained model from pyTorch to ONNX
+  + Export trained model from pyTorch to ONNX
-  + parse ONNX in TensorRT
+  + Parse ONNX in TensorRT
   + Build TensorRT engine and do inference

 + We need to run `00-Data/get_model.py` firstly to get related ONNX files as input.